puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 * *[Task](https://github.com/tektoncd/pipeline/blob/master/docs/tasks.md)*: A collection of steps that perform a specific task.
 * *[Pipeline](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md)*: A series of tasks, combined to work together in a defined (structured) way
-* *[PipelineResource](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md)*: Inputs (e.g. git repository) and outputs (e.g. image registry) to and out of a pipeline or task
 * *[TaskRun](https://github.com/tektoncd/pipeline/blob/master/docs/taskruns.md)*: The execution and result of running an instance of a task
 * *[PipelineRun](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md)*: The actual execution of a whole Pipeline, containing the results of the pipeline (success, failed...)

 Pipelines and tasks should be generic and must never define possible variables - such as 'input git repository' - directly in their definition.
-Therefore, the concept of PipelineResources has been created.
-It defines and selects the parameters, that are being used during a PipelineRun.
+The concrete PipelineRun will get the parameters, that are being used inside the pipeline.

+[Workspaces](https://redhat-scholars.github.io/tekton-tutorial/tekton-tutorial/workspaces.html) are used to share the data between Tasks and Steps.

 ![Static Pipeline Definition](../pipeline-static-definition.png)
 *Static definition of a Pipeline*